Agency submission for environmental assessment under the EPBC Act

 CANBERRA ACT 2601

-Any comments received will form part of the documentation provided to the Australian Government Minister for the Environment, Heritage and the Arts for a decision.
+Any comments received will form part of the documentation provided to the Australian Government Minister for Sustainability, Environment, Water, Population and Communities for a decision.
 Copies of comments may be made available to other persons with a particular interest in the application.
-If you wish to claim confidentiality for any part of your comments, would you please discuss the matter with the Director of the Sustainable Fisheries Section on (02) 6274 1917.
+If you wish to claim confidentiality for any part of your comments, would you please discuss the matter with the Director of the Sustainable Fisheries Section (02) 6274 1917.